 - For each copy, try lifting and reaching your different arm in front of you.

 - Don’t enable your lower back muscles to sag.

-- Wait in position—don’t lift your arms or legs any more powerful than the low back condition can maintain.
+- Wait in position—don’t lift your arms or legs any more powerfully than the low back condition can maintain.

 Knee to Chest

-Here’s another method to get your legs drawing as a treatment for low back pain signs.
+Here’s another method to get your legs drawn as a treatment for low back pain signs.
 Follow these ways to make a safe knee-to-chest workout.

 - Lie on your back.
 Put your feet flat on the floor and give your knees.